PeterSuh-Q3/hackintosh-asrock-z490m-itx-ac-sequoia/README.md

 - Added IntelMausi.kext and LucyRTL8125Ethernet.kext for dual internal ethnernet (1.0Gbps, 2.5Gbps)
 - Apply Sonoma IO kext patch for BCM4360 (requires OCLP 1.4.3)

+Version 2.1
+- Added AMFIPass.kext (Use Instead of AMFI=0x80) and removed NVMeFix.kext for Solve AMFI issues in Sonoma
+- Removed AMFI=0x80 for Solve AMFI issues in Sonoma [Issues]
+.
+VMWare (unable to boot; check normal operation after applying AMFIPass) .
+Firefox (does not run; check if it can run after applying AMFIPass) .
+Creative Cloud Apps (CC5.9, Illustrator28.2 crashes when opening file; confirmed normal operation after applying AMFIPass) .
+League of Legends (Available after applying AMFIPass) .
+RIDIBooks (not running; confirm normal operation after applying AMFIPass) .
+Skype (not running; confirm normal operation after applying AMFIPass) .
+Electron-based Apps
+.
+Other apps that should not disable AMFI after disabling SIP.

 SMBIOS removed, need to generate serial numbers

 The configuration is posted for informational/educational purposes.
 I do not guarantee performance on equipment other than mine.